carlo/wow-addons/AddOns/SmartBuff/ReadMe.txt

 Created by Aeldra (EU-Proudmoore)
 ***********************************************************************

-!!!NEW!!!
-SmartDebuff
-A movable frame with debuff buttons for all players in solo/party/raid.
-Binds your debuff spells to left and right click (left = blue, right = red) on the debuff button.
-Highligths the debuff button blue or red on the player that needs to debuffed.

 SmartBuff is a buff addon, to cast buffs ease and quickly.
 All classes are supported.
 Bind a key and it checks if you, a party/raid member, also hunter and warlock pets, needs your buff and cast it.
 Use the options menu to configure it you like, as example: buffs, raid subgroups, pets, etc.